 The behavior of speaking truth was an action in direct opposition to the way things were done in Germany before millions were herded off into packing plants and burned whole.
 It’s not like Hitler stood up one day and said: “OK guys, here’s my idea, let’s round up all the Jews and kill them.”
 No. The opposite of honesty and openness are lies.
 When the goal of a world leader is sadistic, the monster knows it will never sell to the masses at face value, which is where manipulation and sideways speak comes in.
 The climate of disrespect, jealousy, and spite had been brewing and had been acted upon in many little ways.
 Hate was hidden, explained away by what seemed to most as unrelated intellectual ideas that sounded very rational if one happened to be feeling less than.
 Less than leading to class envy, and at its heels prejudice.
 All of which was hiding what really fueled the ideas.
 Murder.
 A culture of open truth-telling might have uncovered that for years people were being treated wrong.
 Emotional safety would have allowed those harmed to say out loud what had been going on, and those who heard would have been safe to be outraged and speak out against the behaviors and attitudes that were absolutely not OK!

 When we smother any speech that belongs to one who has suffered for the pretense of ‘Oh, you don’t have it that bad” or in worse cases forbidden speech, we fortify the hater, turn aside the one harmed, and become an unsafe world.

-When will we become a people that supports truth telling?
+When will we become the people that support truth-telling?

-When will the entire story our my lives be owned?
+When will the entire story our lives be owned?

-When will we choose to not remain in foggy world of pretend
+When will we choose to not remain in foggy world of pretense?

 what should have been?